L

 A. Transfer Case Failure

-The xDrive system is robust, but the V8 torque + SUV weight is its limit.
+The xDrive system is solid, but the V8 torque + SUV weight is its limit.

 • Symptom: A “stutter” or jerking sensation when accelerating smoothly from a stop.